rehierl/node-tree-outliner/3-4-0-design-5.md

 is, because choosing one particular descendant as a section's last node would represent an attempt to exclude any potential subsequent descendant.
-And, because of that, the only event that could potentially be used would be the exit event of the actual last descendant.
+And, because of that, the only event that could potentially be used would be the exit event of the last subsequent descendant.
 Obviously, such a definition can not be independent of any particular structure and thus would not be generic.

 A generic definition is in principle a necessity because any node of a section